Tim-Liam-Hill/Tim-Liam-Hill/README.md

  <h1 align="center"> Welcome to my Github Page</h3>
  <img align="center" src="./Banner.png" width="100%" alt="Banner could not be found"/>

-### About me
- I was born in Johannesburg South Africa and have spent most of my life there before moving to Cape Town.
-Growing up, I tried my best to do anything and everything that I could.
-Amongst the things I have tried in life are violin, guitar, chess, rugby, competitive fishing, athletics, cross country, choir and so on.
-As of right now my passions lie in grappling (Brazilian JiuJitsu), although I am still just a white belt.
-In my spare time I also enjoy reading, playing games and finding new ways to make my girlfriend laugh.

 ### My skills
 In general I far prefer backend work to frontend work, and I find I enjoy work that is more involved with problem solving and algorithms than visual appearance.
 The technologies I am most comfortable with are listed below.